 116 Burt Street, Boulder, 6432

 The Boulder Town Hall was built in 1908 and demonstrates the architectural style of the prosperous gold rush days.
-It is a beautifully preserved historic hall with pressed tin ceilings and wrought iron balustrades and became famous as the host venue for celebrity performers such as Dame Nellie Melba, Eileen Joyce and Joan Sutherland.
-The multifaceted hall also operated as a library and municipal offices at various times during the 20th century and was the main focus of community life in Boulder.
+This beautifully preserved heritage listed hall, with pressed tin ceilings and filigree wrought iron balustrades, became famous as the host venue for celebrity performers such as Dame Nellie Melba, Eileen Joyce, Joan Sutherland and even the rock band AC/DC.
+The multifaceted hall was the main focus of community life in Boulder.

-The City of Kalgoorlie-Boulder History and Heritage Unit run guided tours of the Boulder Town Hall allowing visitors to experience the magnificent municipal edifice for themselves.
-The tours run on Tuesday at 10:30am and cost $5 per person.
+The City of Kalgoorlie-Boulder Heritage Services present guided tours of the Boulder Town Hall allowing visitors to experience the magnificent municipal edifice for themselves.
+Costing $5.00 per person, the tours run every Tuesday and Thursday at 10:30am (excluding public holidays).

 The Boulder Town Hall is also home to the Goatcher Curtain, Local History Archives and the Goldfields War Museum.

 The rare and famous Goatcher Curtain, believed to be the last remaining working stage curtain of its kind in Australia, was created by the internationally renowned theatre artist Philip Goatcher.
 This spectacular curtain depicts the scene of the Bay of Naples and has hung in the hall since 1908.

 The Local History Archives contains a wide collection of research material including council documents, historical books, microfiche index of births, deaths and marriages since 1841 and a well-stocked local and military history specialist library.